 Rest assured, our lawyers will work hard to defend you so that you are not saddled with the consequences that stem from a criminal conviction for possession of stolen property.
 In fact, we can canvass a range of sentencing options with the Prosecutors that will either leave you with no criminal record or impose minimal restrictions on your liberty after sentencing.
 To learn more about potential non-criminal resolutions, please visit our Resolutions page, or read our FAQ on resolutions and other sentencing options.

-Defending Possession of Stolen Property Charges in Edmonton
+Defending Possession of Stolen Property Charges in Surrey

-What are the best defences to possession of stolen property charges in Edmonton?
+What are the best defences to possession of stolen property charges in Surrey?

-In possession of stolen property cases, the defences that may be available to you depend on the facts of your case.
+With possession of stolen property charges, the defences that may be available to you depend on the facts of your case.